-Very specific guidance exists for the UK's Data Protection Act ("DPA").
-All UK organizations must comply with the DPA and all public sector ones with the FOIA.
+Very specific guidance exists for the UK's Data Protection Act (DPA).
+All UK organisations must comply with the DPA and all public sector ones with the FOIA.

 This website provides comprehensive books and tools for achieving DPA Compliance.

-Implementing and maintaining an ISO27001-certificated Information Security Management System is the obvious way of complying with DPA, particularly with the 7th principle, which requires organizations to take appropriate technical and organizational steps to secure personal data.
+Implementing and maintaining an ISO27001-certificated Information Security Management System is the obvious way of complying with the DPA, particularly with the 7th principle, which requires organisations to take appropriate technical and organisational steps to secure personal data.

-In the UK, public sector organizations must also comply with the Freedom of
+In the UK, public sector organisations must also comply with the Freedom of Information Act (FOIA).

 It is not easy for North American and international companies to identify what steps might help them meet this broad range of compliance requirements.